Paratriaenops furcula

 Paratriaenops furcula, also known as Trouessart's trident bat, is a species of bat in the family Hipposideridae.
 It is endemic to Madagascar.
 It was formerly assigned to the genus Triaenops, but is now placed in the separate genus Paratriaenops.
 A related species, Paratriaenops pauliani, occurs in the Seychelles.

+Discovery

+Paratriaenops furcula was originally described in 1906 by Édouard-Louis Trouessart under the name Triaenops furcula.
+The original description was published in the Bulletin du Muséum d'histoire naturelle (Paris).
+The type locality was recorded as the Grotte de Sarondrana (Sarodrano), in Saint-Augustin Bay on the west coast of Madagascar.
+The type series is preserved in the Muséum national d'Histoire naturelle (MNHN), Paris.

+The species was originally placed in Triaenops.
+In 2009, Benda and Vallo established the genus Paratriaenops, and Triaenops furcula was subsequently recognised under its current combination, Paratriaenops furcula.